-Packed with protein, fiber and all of your favorite fall spices, these Quinoa Pumpkin Chocolate Chip Squares will be your go-to pumpkin treat!
+Packed with protein, fiber and all of your favorite fall spices, these Quinoa Pumpkin Chocolate Chip Bars will be your go-to pumpkin treat!

 I am SO excited for the Fall!!
 I love pumpkin so much that I try to make as many fun things as I can with it.